 When penicillin and a beta-lactam are contraindicated, choices include

-Azithromycin 500 mg (15 mg/kg for children) once a day for 5 days
+Azithromycin 500 mg (15 mg/kg for children) orally once a day for 5 days

 Clindamycin has good activity against penicillinase-producing staphylococci or anaerobes coinfecting the tonsillar crypts and inactivating penicillin G.

-It appears to halt exotoxin production more rapidly than other drugs.
+It appears to halt exotoxin production more rapidly than other medications.

 Amoxicillin/clavulanate is also effective.